alexis-mignon/python-lgbopt/README.md

 J. Nocedal and S. Wright.
 Numerical Optimization.
 Chap.3 p56

-Two optimization schemes are provided:
+Three optimization schemes are provided:
 - steepest gradient descent (since sometimes it's still the most practicle way to do it).
 - low-memory GFBS Quasi-Newton method.
+- conjugate gradient (Fletcher-Reeves method)

 Why writing optimization code while there exists optimized packages to do so ?